iankloo/Portfolio/final-project-part-two.md

 # Wireframes / storyboards

 I opted to create my wireframe/storyboard directly in Shorthand: https://carnegiemellon.shorthandstories.com/our-last-defense-against-a-global-pandemic-bird-hunters/index.html.
-As it stands, I have the core visualizations, but I plan to add another few visualizations along with some call-out statistics before the final version.
-I also need to sharpen the language to make sure the story flows correctly.
-These will all be changes made in Part 3 of the project.
+As it stands, I have the core visualizations completed, but I plan to add another few visualizations along with some call-out statistics before the final version.
+I also need to sharpen the language to ensure the story flows correctly.
+These are things I know need to happen in the next phase of the project - but, more importantly, I need to get my current work in front of some potential users and collect their feedback.
+The remainder of this page describes my interview protocol, results, and the things I plan to do as a result of this user feedback.

 # User research